Wolox/tech-guides/frontend/angular/style-guide.md

 When your app is growing, it will be more lazy for a complete initial launch.
 Then, lazy loading will speeds up the app load time by splitting it into multiple bundles and loading them on demand.
 But, for this we need the Router help.

+The Lazy Loading load the module only when it enters the `home` path.

 ```ts
 {
   path: 'home',